A sturdy pair of gardening shoes provide structure and keep your feet dry while landscaping or working in your garden.

 Bogs Patch Ankle Garden Boots

 Roomy cut on legs may take getting used to

-The soles are both thick yet flexible, and able to accommodate lots of bending and maneuvering in the garden.
+The soles are both thick yet flexible and able to accommodate lots of bending and maneuvering in the garden.
 Since half sizes aren't available, our tester went up a half size.
 The fit tends to be roomy, which she didn't mind (think socks helped), but she noticed that the generous fit around her ankles took some getting used to.
 Although the price was a bit high, she felt that they were worth it since she'd be willing to wear them around town.
 She also praised the company's numerous sustainability initiatives, such as the use of recycled materials and plans to decrease their carbon footprint, which would make her feel good about supporting them.
-A few downsides: The waterproof material may be too thick for sweltering summer temps, and the shoes do give off a strong rubbery odor right out of the box.
+But, there are a few downsides.
+The waterproof material may be too thick for sweltering summer temps, and the shoes do give off a strong rubbery odor right out of the box.

 Easy to hose down